• Skip to primary navigation

 • More use cases for the load that the elevator can carry (if required)

-Also, essential to test.
+Also, it is essential to test.
 When two people are accessing the lift from two different floors, the lift should go to the nearest floor in its way (e.g., if the lift is on the 5th floor, moving towards the 8th floor, and if two persons are one from the 7th floor and one from the 2nd-floor presses button, then lift should go 7th floor first and then only to 2nd floor)

-In the above-said scenario, a decent algorithm would be present on where the elevator should go taking the following parameters.
+In the above-said scenario, a decent algorithm would be present on where the elevator should go, taking the following parameters.

 • Where the lift stands (nearest floor)